Revealing emergent human-like conceptual representations from language prediction: Materials and Methods

 \subsection{Encoding model of neural representations in the brain}

-We used the fMRI dataset from the THINGS-data collection~\citep{hebart_things-data_2023} to explore whether LLM conceptual representations can map onto brain activity patterns associated with visually grounded concepts.
-The dataset encompasses brain imaging data from three participants exposed to 8,740 representative images of 720 concepts over 12 sessions.
-The concepts are sampled from the total of 1,854 concepts in THINGS and are thus relevant to the behavioural data that can be predicted by LLM conceptual representations.
-We obtained the neural representation of each concept for each participant by averaging over its corresponding images.
+We used fMRI data from the THINGS-data collection~\citep{hebart_things-data_2023}, available at \url{https://openneuro.org/datasets/ds004192/versions/1.0.5}, to explore whether LLM-derived conceptual representations align with neural responses to visually grounded concepts.
+The dataset encompasses brain imaging data from three participants exposed to 8,740 images of 720 concepts over 12 sessions.
+These concepts, sampled from the 1,854 in THINGS, overlap with those used in our analyses of human similarity judgments.
+We obtained neural representations for each concept by averaging responses across its associated images.
+LLM representations were derived using 24 contextual demonstrations, which our analyses showed were sufficient to yield coherent and consistently structured conceptual representations.

-To investigate the relationship between LLM-derived conceptual representations and neural representations, we trained a linear encoding model to predict voxel activations based on the LLM-derived representations.
-Specifically, the activation at each voxel was modelled by $y_{v,c} = \mathbf{h}_{c} \mathbf{w} + b + \epsilon$, where $y_{v,c}$ is the activation at voxel $v$ for concept $c$, $\mathbf{h}_c$ is the corresponding LLM representation, $\mathbf{w}$ is a vector of regression coefficients, $b$ is a constant, and $\epsilon$ represents residual error.
-The parameters $\mathbf{w}$ and $b$ were estimated via regularized linear regression, minimizing the least-squares error with a ridge penalty controlled by hyperparameter $\lambda$, selected through cross-validation within the training set.
-Model performance was assessed through twenty-fold cross-validation with non-overlapping concepts, evaluating the correlation between predicted and observed neural responses across folds.
-To establish statistical significance, we generated a null distribution of randomized correlation values from 10,000 test data permutations~\cite{contier_distributed_2024}.
-Voxel-wise $P$-values were computed by comparing predicted correlations to the null distribution and adjusted for multiple comparisons with FDR correction.
-We also computed noise-ceiling-normalized $R^{2}$ for each voxel by dividing the original $R^{2}$ by the estimated noise ceiling.
-The noise ceilings were derived based on signal and noise variance, estimated from neural activity variability to presentations of the same concept~\citep{allen_massive_2022} (Fig. S12).
+We trained linear encoding models to predict voxel-wise activity from LLM-derived representations.
+Specifically, the activation at each voxel was modeled as $y_{v,c} = \mathbf{h}_{c} \mathbf{w} + b + \epsilon$, where $y_{v,c}$ is the activation at voxel $v$ for concept $c$, $\mathbf{h}_c$ is the corresponding LLM representation, $\mathbf{w}$ is a vector of regression coefficients, $b$ is a constant, and $\epsilon$ is residual error.
+The parameters $\mathbf{w}$ and $b$ were estimated via ridge regression, with the regularization parameter selected via cross-validation within the training set.
+Model performance was evaluated using 20-fold cross-validation with non-overlapping concepts, measuring the correlation between predicted and observed neural responses across folds.
+Statistical significance was assessed by comparing predicted correlations to a null distribution of correlation values generated from 10,000 random permutations~\citep{contier_distributed_2024}, with FDR correction applied to voxel-wise $P$-values.
+We computed noise-ceiling-normalized $R^{2}$ for each voxel by dividing the original $R^{2}$ by the estimated noise ceiling.
+The noise ceilings were derived based on signal and noise variance, estimated from variability in neural responses to repeated presentations of the same concept~\citep{allen_massive_2022} (\textit{SI Appendix}, Fig.~\ref{fig:mri-nc}).